Website Hacked? Now What? Don’t Panic and Follow These Steps

 Removing the Backdoors

-If your website has been hacked, this has been done via some type of backdoor.
+If your website was hacked, this has been done via some type of backdoor.
 The initial breach can have occurred due to many reasons like vulnerable plugins, outdated application version, simple passwords, etc, but a backdoor is used as the tool that the attacker can use to keep regaining access of your website.
 Malware removal is the hardest part of securing your website as the malware can be located in every file your site utilizes and there is no absolutely sure way to know if you have fully ridden yourself of it, but these steps will help to a large extent.

 - Review recently modified files

 You can do this by running the terminal command “find ./ -type f -mtime -3” which will display the most recent file changes on your hosting for the last 72 hours.
-This may not always be absolutely accurate as most backdoor tools have the option to bypass timestamps and avoid this detection, but nevertheless, it will help you gather info on what files may have helped in the breaching of your website.
+This may not always be absolutely accurate as most backdoor tools have the option to bypass timestamps and avoid this detection, but nevertheless, it will help you gather info on what files may have helped in for your website to get hacked.

 - Remove ALL unused themes/plugins

 Every application has a set of default themes that are installed with the application itself, they are worthless to keep around as if they are not in use they are only taking up the hosting storage space, same goes for plugins.
 You can remove them through your administrative dashboard for the application, and we would later also advise deleting their corresponding folder through the cPanel File Manager as if anything is left in the folder of a deleted plugin/theme it is most likely a hidden malware file.

 - Update the application/themes/plugins you are using